Ride with GPS Strava GPX file Cue Sheet

-In the spring when the creeks flow full and the flowers are in bloom.
-(Truly our favorite time.)
-Or on a cool, sunny fall day when the trees are changing colors.
-Or, on a winter day, when the ground is frozen (yes, frozen, not just cold).
-It is best to avoid this route when wet or muddy because the mud can really stick to your bike.
-Trust us, we have pushed, walked and carried our bikes through ankle-sucking mud for at least a mile … which felt like an eternity.
+The best time to ride is in the spring when the creeks flow full and the flowers are in bloom.
+Or ride on a cool, sunny fall day when the trees are changing colors.
+Or, on a winter day, when the air is cold, and the ground is frozen.
+It is best to avoid this route when wet or muddy as the mud can really stick to your bike.
+Trust us, we have pushed, walked, and carried our bikes through ankle-sucking mud for at least a mile … which felt like an eternity.

 Lat / Long: 44.636905, -121.098330